The Guest List By Lucy Foley- Review

 PLUS, putting all that aside?
 If you don’t trust your man?
 Your marriage was done, anyway.
 Whether it is Jules or some random girl at a bar.
 Your man is who you should be looking at.
 That AND your marriage.
 Not Jules.

-And that behavior, those insecurities, will run off a man real fast.
+And that behavior, those insecurities, will run off a man really fast, both in reality and in The Guest List by Lucy Foley <winkity wink>.
 Also.
 Readers.
 Because.
 ENOUGH.

 Damn.
 Really didn’t like Hannah.